This post may contain affiliate links. Please read our disclosure policy.

 Research also suggests increased consumption of processed sugar like soda is positively associated with acne.

-Hormonal acne can have many root causes.
-But, there are many things you can do from a functional perspective to help your body balance hormones naturally.
+There are quite a few things you can do to help your body balance hormones naturally.

-- Eat probiotic foods: Probiotic foods are rich in beneficial gut microbes that can help balance gut bacteria.
-Regularly incorporate fermented foods such as yogurt, kombucha, sauerkraut, and kimchi.
+- Eat probiotic foods: Probiotic foods can help balance gut bacteria.
+Incorporate fermented foods regularly such as yogurt, kombucha, sauerkraut, and kimchi.

 - Eat gut healing foods: Foods that are rich in omega-3s and fat-soluble vitamins, such as cold water fish, grass fed meats, and pasture-raised eggs, all play an important role in supporting proper gut function since Omega-3s help to reduce inflammation, and low Vitamin D has been associated with decreased immune function.

-- Remove potentially problematic foods: It’s important to remove foods that are irritating your gut or triggering inflammation.
+- Remove potentially problematic foods: Remove foods that are irritating your gut or triggering inflammation.
 Common culprits include gluten, dairy, and refined sugar.

 - Get serious about reducing stress: For hormones to be in balance, you must prioritize eliminating sources of chronic stress in your life, improving mental and emotional health, and getting 7-9 hours of sleep each night.